gjhami/LinkSiren/README.md

 </details>

 ## What Payload Type Should I Use?
 Search Connectors (.searchConnector-ms): This is generally the best option.
 They require the least amount of interaction, start the WebClient service from a stopped state automatically when the parent folder is opened in Explorer, and are capable of coercing both SMB and HTTP authentication using a single file.
+For additional details about the coercive capabilities of Search Connectors and other file types, see my blog post [Files that Coerce: Search Connectors and Beyond](https://alittleinsecure.com/files-that-coerce-search-connectors-and-beyond/).

 ## How is this better than the other tools?
 Summary